renpy/renpy/sphinx/source/style_properties.rst

     justified. "first" will cause only the first line to be justified. "all" will cause all lines to be justified, including the final line.
 Justified lines do not obey box_align, except when there is only one item in a line.

+    When this is not false, addional space will not be offered to the child when :propref:`xfill` or :propref:`yfill` is set, ignoring the child's position in the box's primary direction.

 .. _grid-style-properties: